A message from the president

-ASMA's 16th National Exhibition, our inaugural Online Show, will be available for viewing on this website next October.
+ASMA's 16th National Exhibition, our inaugural Online Show, will be available for viewing on this web site. next October.

-Submission deadline for the 16th National Exhibition
+Click Here for 16th National Exhibition Acceptance List

 YMAS Students respond enthusiastically to ASMA's program

 (left) Yvette Kim's high school AP art class shared their appreciation and enthusiasm with Anne Brodie Hill after Anne twice did a painting demo for them.
-Yvette is a 2013 YMAS award winninng teacher.
+Yvette is a 2013 YMAS award winning teacher.

 (right) Anne Brodie Hill, Mitch Freeman (art teacher at Riverside Military Academy), high school students James Graham (Honorable Mention) and Charles Calkins (Best in Show), Thomas Calkins (Charles's Dad) pose with their National YMAS awards.
 The other winners had already returned to their colleges.

 ASMA's online War of 1812 web video documentary